keras-team/keras-cv/.github/CONTRIBUTING.md

 We look forward to delivering great pre-trained models in KerasCV with the help of your contributions!

+## Contributing custom ops

+We do not plan to accept contributed custom ops due to the maintenance burden that they introduce.
+If there is a clear need for a specific custom op that should live in KerasCV, please consult the KerasCV team before implementing it, as we expect to reject contributions of custom ops by default.

+We currently support only a small handful of ops that run on CPU and are not used at inference time.

 ## Setup environment

 Setting up your KerasCV development environment requires you to fork the KerasCV repository,